-All resources of the marine protected areas located within the Study Area have been incorporated into the analyses in Sections 3.1 through 3.9 (Air Quality, Sediments and Water Quality, Vegetation, Invertebrates, Habitats, Fishes, Marine Mammals, Reptiles, and Birds).
+All resources of the marine protected areas located within the Study Area have been incorporated into the analyses in Sections 3.1 (Air Quality), 3.2 (Sediments and Water Quality), 3.3 (Vegetation), 3.4 (Invertebrates), 3.5 (Habitats), 3.6 (Fishes), 3.7 (Marine Mammals), 3.8 (Reptiles), and 3.9 (Birds and Bats).
 In accordance with Executive Order 13158, the Navy has considered the potential impacts of its proposed activities under the Preferred Alternative (Alternative 1) to the national system of marine protected areas that contain marine waters within the Study Area, factoring in Navy standard operating procedures and mitigation when applicable to the stressor and resource.
 The Navy implements standard operating procedures for aircraft safety, which involves pilots of Navy aircraft making every attempt to avoid large flocks of birds to reduce the safety risk involved with a potential bird strike.
 Since 2011, the Navy has required that all Navy flying units report all bird strikes through the Web-Enabled Safety System Aviation Mishap and Hazard Reporting System.
 The standard operating procedures for aircraft safety could result in a secondary benefit to birds through a reduction in the potential for aircraft strike.
 The Navy also has several standard operating procedures for vessel safety.
 For example, ships operated by or for the Navy have personnel assigned to stand watch at all times, day and night, when moving through the water (underway).
 Watch personnel undertake extensive training in accordance with the U.S. Navy Lookout Training Handbook or civilian equivalent.
 A primary duty of watch personnel is to ensure safety of the ship, and this includes the requirement to detect and report all objects and disturbances sighted in the water that may be indicative of a threat to the ship and its crew, such as debris, a periscope, surfaced submarine, or surface disturbance.
-Per safety requirements, watch personnel also report any marine mammals sighted that have the potential to be in the direct path of the ship as a standard collision avoidance procedure.
-Navy vessels operate in accordance with the navigation rules established by the U.S. Coast Guard.
-All vessels operating on the water are required to follow the International Navigation Rules (COMDTINST M16672.2D).
+Per standard operating procedures, watch personnel also report any marine mammals sighted that have the potential to be in the direct path of the ship as a standard collision avoidance procedure.
+The Navy also implements mitigation measures to avoid or reduce the potential for vessel strikes, including maneuvering to avoid marine mammals and sea turtles.
+Navy vessels are required to operate in accordance with applicable navigation rules, including Inland Navigation Rules (33 CFR 83) and International Regulations for Preventing Collisions at Sea (72 COLREGS).
 These rules require that vessels at all times proceed at a safe speed so that proper and effective action can be taken to avoid collision and so they can be stopped within a distance appropriate to the prevailing circumstances and conditions.
-The standard operating procedures for vessel safety could result in a secondary benefit to marine mammals through a reduction in the potential for vessel strike.
+The standard operating procedures for vessel safety could result in a secondary benefit to marine species through a reduction in the potential for vessel strike.
 For a full discussion of standard operating procedures, see Section 2.3.3 (Standard Operating Procedures).

 In addition to standard operating procedures, the Navy will implement mitigation to avoid potential impacts from sonar, explosives, and physical disturbance and strike stressors on applicable resources.
-For example, as described in Section 5.3.4 (Physical Disturbance and Strike Stressors), mitigation for vessel movements includes training Lookouts and watch personnel with the Marine Species Awareness Training (which provides information on sighting cues, visual observation tools and techniques, and sighting notification procedures), and requiring underway vessels to maneuver to maintain a specified distance from marine mammals.
+For example, as described in Section 5.3.4 (Physical Disturbance and Strike Stressors), mitigation for vessel movements includes training Lookouts and watch personnel with the Marine Species Awareness Training (which provides information on sighting cues, visual observation tools and techniques, and sighting notification procedures), and requiring underway vessels to maneuver to maintain a specified distance from marine mammals and maneuver to avoid marine mammals and sea turtles.
 For a full discussion of mitigation, see Chapter 5 (Mitigation).